Pages

 The next execution was that of William Page on the 27th of October 1875.
 Page was convicted for the brutal and gruesome strangling murder of Mary Buchan.

 Page, also known as William Walker, had long deserted his wife and family and was wanted on desertion charges.
-He met Mary and courted her, he soon proposed (with a stolen ring), but kept delaying the wedding.
+He met Mary and courted her.
+He soon proposed (with a stolen ring), but kept delaying the wedding.
 Mary's parents urged her to end the relationship.

 Her ending was pieced together by evidence given by Page, eyewitness accounts of Mary's whereabouts and Pathologist findings.